 There is an elevator in the interior of the Memorial where you can go up into the inner chamber at the top of the steps.
-In front of the Memorial on Daniel French Drive is a National Park Service information kiosk.
+Nonpartisan Pedicab offers specialized Washington DC tours for handicapped and disabled visitors.
+In front of the Lincoln Memorial on Daniel French Drive is a National Park Service information kiosk.
 During their working hours, they will lend you a free wheelchair to tour the Lincoln Memorial, the Korean War Memorial, and the Vietnam Memorial.
 Metered handicapped parking is available on Daniel French Drive.

 Food and Restroom Availability

 There are restrooms immediately to the left of the stairs leading up the Memorial.
-There are two food kiosks.
-Here, you can get hot dogs and soda and other expensive junk food.
+There are two food kiosks — one on either side of the Memorial.
+Here, you can get hot dogs and soda and some other fast food.
 There are a few healthier options such as bananas, yoghurt and some wraps as well.
 The food kiosk on the north side of the Memorial also sells souvenirs.